fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

 Accepting input by redirection, pipe, and input files
 -----------------------------------------------------------------------

-In this section, we are going to learn about how users can accept input by redirection, pipe, and external input files.

 For accepting input by redirection, we use
 `stdin`. `pipe` is another form of redirection.
 This concept means providing the output of one program as the input to another